 i.
-Tree Removal.
+Hazard Tree Removal.

-- i.
-Hazard Tree Removal in Fish and Wildlife Habitat Conservation Areas, Wetlands, Frequently Flooded Areas and Geologically Hazardous Areas. - (a) The removal of a hazard tree, including removal for compliance with KCC 20.10, Wildland Urban Interface Code, may be allowed when trimming or topping is not sufficient to address the hazard.
+- Hazard Tree Removal in Fish and Wildlife Habitat Conservation Areas, Wetlands, Frequently Flooded Areas and Geologically Hazardous Areas. - The removal of a hazard tree, including removal for compliance with KCC 20.10, Wildland Urban Interface Code, may be allowed when trimming or topping is not sufficient to address the hazard.
 If a tree in close proximity to a stream or river qualifies as a hazard tree in accordance to this Title it should be felled in a manner that creates instream habitat, when it is possible to do so while also addressing the original hazardous situation.
 Where the hazard is not immediately apparent to the Director, the Director may require the applicant to submit a Hazard Tree Determination Report (KCC 17A.02.406) prepared by a qualified arborist (KCC 17A02.102) or forester (KCC 17A.02.345).
-The removal of nonhazardous trees is not an exempt action in the critical areas listed under KCC 17A.01.050.3.h.i, except when regulated under the provisions of the Forest Practice Act (Chapter 76.09 RCW). - ii.
-Tree Removal in Critical Aquifer Recharge Areas. - (a) The removal of any tree is an exempt action when the tree is solely within a Critical Aquifer Recharge Area and not also within a different overlapping critical area, riparian management zone, or buffer.
-This action does not require an exemption request or review by the director, unless it is associated with a regulated activity identified in KCC 17A.03.030.
+The removal of nonhazardous trees is not an exempt action in the critical areas listed under KCC 17A.01.050.3.h.i.

-- j.
+- ii.
+General Tree Removal in Critical Aquifer Recharge Areas. - (a) The removal of any tree is an exempt action when the tree is solely within a Critical Aquifer Recharge Area and not also within ana different overlapping critical area, riparian management zone, or buffer. and Thus, This action does not require an exemption request or review by the director, unless it is associated with a regulated activity identified in KCC 17A.03.030. - j.
 Utility Line Work.
 Public and private utility line work (new construction, maintenance, and repair) within improved surfaces (e.g., driveways, parking lots, concrete or asphalt surfaces, gravel roads and road shoulders, and hard surface-earthen rights-of-way or easements). - k.
 Harvesting of Wild Crops.
 The harvesting of wild crops in a manner that is not injurious to natural reproduction of such crops and provided the harvesting does not require tilling of soil, planting of crops, chemical applications, or alteration of the critical area or its buffer by changing existing topography, water conditions, or water sources.